bajend/foundational-models-relational-data/README.md

 # The Relational Awakening: Foundational Models for Structured Data

 This repository is a one-stop shop and community-maintained resource for the emerging field of **Relational Deep Learning (RDL)**.
-It is based on the report, "The Relational Awakening: From Parallel Paths to Foundational Models for Structured Data."

 This repo charts the evolution of deep learning on structured data, from the 2017 divergence of Transformers (for unstructured data) and Graph Neural Networks (GNNs) to their modern synthesis in **Relational Foundation Models**.